samuellin01/CS50-Final-Project/README.md

 5) Run `git push`
 6) Go to github online and check if it actually worked.

-If it says `ModuleNotFoundError: No module named ...`, run `pip install -r requirements.txt`
+If it says `ModuleNotFoundError: No module named ...`, run `pip install -r requirements.txt`(or pip3)

-To run Flask on your local IDE:
+To run Flask on your local terminal:
 1) Run `export FLASK_APP=application`
 2) Run `export FLASK_ENV=development`
 3) Run `flask run`